 List of famous people who were decapitated, including photos, birthdates, professions, and other information.
 These celebrities who were decapitated are listed alphabetically and include the famous decapitation victims’ hometown and biographical info about them when available.

 Beheaded people on this list include Kara Mahmud Bushati and Vic Morrow.These notable decapitation deaths include modern and long-gone famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has decapitation as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Paul the Apostle, originally known as Saul of Tarsus, was an apostle who taught the gospel of Christ to the first-century world.
-He is generally considered one of the most important figures of the Apostolic Age.
-In the mid-30s to the mid-50s, he founded several churches in Asia Minor and Europe.
-Paul used his status as both a Jew and a Roman citizen to advantage in his ministry to both Jewish and Roman audiences.
-According to writings in the New Testament Paul, who was known as Saul early on, was dedicated to the persecution of the early disciples of Jesus in the area of Jerusalem.
-In the narrative of the book of Acts, while Paul was traveling on the road from Jerusalem to Damascus on a ...more
+Paul the Apostle (Latin: Paulus; Greek: Παῦλος, romanized: Paulos; Coptic: ⲡⲁⲩⲗⲟⲥ; c.
+5 – c.
+64 or 67), commonly known as Saint Paul and also known by his Jewish name Saul of Tarsus (Hebrew: שאול התרסי, romanized: Sha'ūl ha-Tarsī; Greek: Σαῦλος Ταρσεύς, romanized: Saũlos Tarseús), was an apostle (although not one of the Twelve Apostles) who taught the gospel of Christ to the first-century world.
+Paul is generally considered one of the most important figures of the Apostolic Age and in the mid-30s to the mid-50s AD he founded several churches in Asia Minor and Europe.
+He took advantage of his status as both a Jew and a Roman citizen to minister to both Jewish and Roman audiences.
+According ...more on Wikipedia

 Birthplace: Tarsus, Turkey